benlumley/msp-osd/README.md

 ```
 fakehd_enable : enables FakeHD, true/false
+fakehd_hide_throttle_element : FakeHD will hide the throttle element when it is used for gap switching.
 show_au_data : enables AU data overlay on the right, true/false
 show_waiting : enables or disables MSP WAITING message, true/false.
 ```